Muneer Ahmed, Blueocean Market Intelligence

 Alfred Reszka, Merck & Co.

-Alfred Reszka, Executive Director and Head, Global Competitive Intelligence, Merck & Co.
+Alfred Reszka, Executive Director and Head, Strategic Business Intelligence, Merck & Co.

 Prior to joining the Global Competitive Intelligence group in 2007, Dr. Reszka was Senior Research Fellow in Bone Basic Research at Merck, where he conducted research into the mechanism of action of FOSAMAX and lead the drug discovery effort.
 He joined Merck in 1997 after conducting postdoctoral research on molecular signal transduction with Nobel Laureates, Edmund Fischer and Edwin Krebs at the University of Washington in Seattle.
 Dr. Reszka earned his PhD in 1992 at the University of Illinois, Champaign-Urbana.